flaraloza123/holberton-system_engineering-devops-1/0x02-shell_redirections/README.md

 ## Requirements

-- All files are created and compiled on Ubuntu 14.04.4 LTS
+- All Bash scripts are created and compiled on Ubuntu 14.04.4 LTS

 ## Tasks